ASPigman/vba_challenge/README.md

-# Project Title
+# VBA Challenge

-Simple overview of use/purpose.
+You will find an Excel file containing the analyzed annual stock data and files containing the VBA code used to analyze the data.

 ## Description

 An in-depth paragraph about your project and overview of use.
+Here is my version of the challenge.
+My code should demonstrate my understanding of VBA syntax using the four fundamental building blocks of code.
+I effectively use variables, functions, loops, and conditionals to summarize stock data for quick analysis.

 ## Getting Started